thumblemonks/riot/index.md

 Again, you define as many helpers as you like; you can also replace existing helpers by simply defining a helper with the same name (*that's because they're just methods defined within the context instance ... shhh*).

-### The Situation

-### Context Middleware

-By now you're probably asking yourself, "How could Riot get any better?"

-### Writing Your Own Assertion Macros

 ### Mocking

 * rr